Reasons to use SMARC over Qseven

 ARM and x86 CPU support

-SMARC is the only computer-on-module form factor that can truly support both x86 and ARM CPUs, with 314 pins on an MXM3 connector supporting both typical x86 interfaces and ARM-type low-level signals
+SMARC is the only computer-on-module form factor that can truly support both x86 and ARM CPUs, with 314 pins on an MXM3 connector supporting both typical x86 interfaces and ARM-type low-level signals.

 Simple buses for a cheaper baseboard

 The SMARC definition means that every module must support 4x I²C, 2x SPI, SDIO 4bit and 2x UART interfaces, significantly more of the simple interfaces that are commonly used in low power applications.
-These interfaces are generally very cost effective to implement on a baseboard design, whereas more traditional PC interfaces can be overkill for a lot of low-end jobs.

 More optional interfaces

-There are a number of interfaces available on some SMARC modules that are not present on any Qseven modules.
 These include Parallel LCD, up to 2x Camera Interfaces, SDIO 4bit and AFB (alternate function block), allowing you to interface directly with more peripherals than Qseven allows.

 It’s smaller (with caveats…)

-When comparing the most popular sizes of SMARC (82x50mm) and Qseven (70x70mm) modules, SMARC is smaller.
 Some manufacturers are starting to offer Qseven modules, which is the smallest of the bunch, but functionality is severely limited on these modules.

 It uses a newer connector